The BEST Home Fried Potatoes Recipe

 Common questions about boiling the potatoes

 • Do you preheat the water?
-Now when you boil the potatoes add the potatoes to cool water.
-Dont preheat, adding them to cool water helps the potatoes cook evenly.
+No!
+When you boil potatoes, add them to cool water.
+Don’t preheat; adding them to cool water helps the potatoes cook evenly.

-Ok so yall maybe wondering how I cut my potatoes.
-I always slice them into 1/8th wide circular shaped pieces.
-I dont like them too thick but not too thin either.
+• How to slice potatoes: I always slice them into 1/16th wide circular-shaped pieces.
+I don’t like them being too thick, but not too thin, either.

-When you cut them thin, they cook better and faster by the way and are tender all the way through, but dont chop them too thin because they’ll break apart and be impossible to flip.
-Also, fry them over medium high heat.
+• Thin potatoes are a no-no: When you cut them too thin, they cook better and faster and are tender all the way through, but don’t chop them too thin because they’ll break apart and be impossible to flip.

-Medium high heat is key.
-You want them to crisp up pretty fast and that will take forever on medium or low heat.
-Remember, they’re pretty much done because of the pre boil.
-You just want to get them crispy and tender in the center.
+• High heat is key: Medium-high heat is the key here.
+You want them to crisp up pretty fast, and that will take forever on medium or low heat.
+Remember, they’re pretty much done because of the pre-boil.
+You just want to get them crispy and more tender in the center.

-Also, to make the process of frying easy for yourself, use 2 spatulas.
-Place one under the potatoes and over the potatoes when flipping so they dont spash in the oil too fast while flipping them and you burn yourself.
+• 2 Spatulas: Also, to make the process of frying easy for yourself, use two spatulas.
+Place one under the potatoes and over the potatoes when flipping so they don’t splash in the oil too fast while flipping them, and burn yourself.

-They dont take very long.
-I add them to the skillet after I let them oil preheat for a few minutes, and flip them once I see them browning on one side which takes like 5-6 minutes, then during the last 3 minutes of cooking I flip them again.
+• Leave them alone: I add them to the skillet after I let the oil preheat for a few minutes and flip them once I see them browning on one side, which takes about 6-7 minutes.
+Don’t keep flipping and moving the potatoes because they’ll break and not crisp up.

-• The onions: The caramelized onions gives these potatoes life, happiness, peace, and joy, you hear me.
-I wont even make them without onions, that’s a culinary sin!
+• The onions: The caramelized onions give these potatoes life, happiness, peace, and joy, you hear me?
+Lol!
+I won’t even make them without onions; that’s a culinary sin!
 You have to add onions unless you just hate onions.

 • Peppers?
 Now I do add peppers, GREEN AND RED to beautify my potatoes.
 They add more flavor but I didn’t use any the day I took these photos.
-Onions are a must, peppers not so much.
+Onions are a must, but peppers are not.

-Now if you do decide to add peppers and dont know how much to add, add half the amount of onions you use.
+• Onion to pepper ratio: Now, if you do decide to add peppers and don’t know how much to add, add half the amount of onions you use.
 Thats the ratio I use, 2:1 onions to peppers.
 Add them at the same time and chop them finely.

 Seasonings + Alternative